phamdinhducanh/demo/readme.md

-#demo
+# demo
-just me trying to use git hub:D
+just me trying to use git hub:D!